List of The Idolmaster characters: Cinderella Project

 A cool girl whose family runs a flower shop.
 She is similar to Chihaya in looks and demeanor.
 She originally had no interest in the idea of being an idol, even hating it, but the Producer managed to convince her to give it a try after meeting with her several times.
 Even after she becomes an idol, she maintains her cool and somewhat serious attitude, though she starts to enjoy singing and dancing on stage.
 Although cool and serious, she has a more feminine side that shows on occasion, usually when she is flustered or surprised by others.
 She is part of the unit "New Generations" with Uzuki and Mio.

-Her Cinderella Master single, released on April 18, 2012, charted on the Oricon Singles Chart for eight weeks and topped at #6 on April 30.
+Her Cinderella Master single, released on April 18, 2012, charted on the Oricon Singles Chart for eight weeks and topped at No. 6 on April 30.